arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"The first computer programmer bug report was filed in 1947! 📋"* 😄
+*"The first computer virus was created in 1971 and was called 'Creeper'! 🦠"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**